FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 sampling location, the spectral counts were summed between proteins within the protein subunit to give the greatest number of data points.
 As this data was acquired by survey proteomics (data dependent acquisition) rather than through targeted peptide approaches (e.g. parallel reaction monitoring), it is difficult to discern accuracies of strain assignment annotations, particularly as the proteins of interest in this study are highly conserved across strains [@saitoNeedlesBlueSea2015].
-We are, however, confident in clade classifications for each protein examined.
 The data is also limited because a peptide sequence was not determined unless there was already a known spectrum for that peptide in the SEQUEST database, hence some peptides of interest may not be identifiable.
-This MetZyme dataset used a deep paired metagenomic database (https://www.ebi.ac.uk/pride/archive/projects/PXD030684) to enable this peptide-to-spectrum matching [@saitoMultipleNutrientStresses2014; @saundersMicrobialFunctionalDiversity2022].
-Furthermore, protein identifications were based on peptide to spectrum matching using SEQUESTHT within Proteome Discoverer software (Thermo) and spectral counts were enumerated using Scaffold software (Proteome Software) using a FDR of <0.1% on the peptide level as described in Saunders *et al*. [@saundersMETATRYPMetaproteomicLeast2020].
+The MetZyme dataset used a deep paired metagenomic database (https://www.ebi.ac.uk/pride/archive/projects/PXD030684) to enable peptide-to-spectrum matching [@saitoMultipleNutrientStresses2014; @saundersMicrobialFunctionalDiversity2022].
+Furthermore, protein identifications were based on peptide-to-spectrum matching using SEQUESTHT within Proteome Discoverer software (Thermo) and spectral counts were enumerated using Scaffold software (Proteome Software) using a FDR of <0.1% on the peptide level as described in Saunders *et al*. [@saundersMETATRYPMetaproteomicLeast2020].
+While the accuracy of strain specific protein annotation is noted due to highly conserved common proteins, the two step approach of peptide-to-spectrum matching using deep paired metagenomics identify proteins at the clade classifications.

 ## *Prochlorococcus* culturing and experimental design {.unnumbered}